jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 ## Basic Shell Scripts - Part II

    In the previous chapter we were introduced to the simplist of shell scripts.
 In this chapter we are going to increase the depth of our knowledge.

 ### The Bash Shell

    Just like any programming language we cannot have complex logic if we don't have control structures.
 The two basic ones we want to cover are if statements and for loops.
 There are the other traditional control structures but are used less commonly because of the nature of a shell script is a single execution not as a repeated process or system service.

    The BASH shell scripting language resembles a trasitional programming language.
 But it is key to remember that it was not designed to be a complete programming language.
 As you push shell scripts to their limits you begin to see the end of what they are capable of.
 That is where you see languages like Perl or Python coming in to extend and replace BASH.
-(Note if you ever find yourself doing serious arithmetic in BASH something is seriously wrong with your design parameters--check again why you are doing this.)
+(Note: if you ever find yourself doing serious arithmetic in BASH something is seriously wrong with your design parameters--check again why you are doing this.)
 BASH is a tool to help automate the repetition of commands.

 ### Shell Script Variables